 - A bachelor's degree (major or minor) from an accredited college or university;

-- Submission of a 200 – 250 word statement that demonstrates academic motivation, reasons for wishing to pursue the MISIT at CSUSB, and personal qualifications that will contribute to the successful completion of the program.
+- Submission of a 200 – 250 word statement that demonstrates academic motivation, reasons for wishing to pursue the MSIST at CSUSB, and personal qualifications that will contribute to the successful completion of the program.
 Although work experience is not required, at least two years of professional work experience will make an application more competitive.
 Any letters of recommendation or a résumé are optional.
-Send Statement of Purpose to MSIST Program Coordinator, Information and Decision Sciences Department, 5500 University Parkway, San Bernardino, CA 92407.
+Send Statement of Purpose to: MSIST Program Coordinator, Information and Decision Sciences Department, 5500 University Parkway, San Bernardino, CA 92407;

 - Additional requirement for international students: International students must also submit a completed affidavit of financial support form.
-International students should follow all instructions of the application procedures and submit all necessary documentation as listed at the International Admissions website: http://international.csusb.edu/admissions.aspx;
+International students should follow all instructions of the application procedures and submit all necessary documentation as listed on the International Admissions website: http://international.csusb.edu/admissions.aspx;

-Students who meet all entrance requirements may be admitted to the program in a conditionally classified status until the Foundational Course requirements are met.
-Once students meet the minimum passing level of “B” for each of the two foundational courses (ADMN 601 & ADMN 602) they will be advanced to classified graduate standing in the program.
-Only fully classified students, however, may enroll in the other 600-level core courses (with the exception of IST 6090 if taken concurrently) unless they have written consent from the MSIST program coordinator.
+Students who meet all entrance requirements may be admitted to the program in a conditionally classified status until the Foundation Course requirements are met.
+Once students meet the minimum passing level of “B” for each of the two foundation courses (IST 6110 & IST 6030) they will be advanced to classified graduate standing in the program.
+Conditionally classified students cannot enroll in the other 6000-level core courses (with the exception of IST 6090 if taken concurrently) unless they have written consent from the MSIST Program Coordinator.

 Advancement to Candidacy